Sherlock Holmes fandom: Fan sites and podcasts

 As of 2009, there are several major websites devoted to Sherlock Holmes such as Sherlockian.net, The Best of Sherlock Holmes, Camden House, and others.
 Sherlockian.net was established in 1994 as the first online resource for information about Sherlock Holmes.
 The website The Best of Sherlock Holmes contains information about items related to Sherlock Holmes and Arthur Conan Doyle, and includes "best" lists such as a list of the best Sherlock Holmes stories.
 Camden House is an online collection of Doyle's Sherlock Holmes stories and the illustrations which were originally published with the stories in magazines.
 Some Sherlock Holmes societies such as the Sherlock Holmes Society of London also have websites with resources and information related to Sherlock Holmes.

+The Hounds of the Internet is a Sherlockian listserv which was founded in the early 1990s and is open to anyone with an interest in Sherlock Holmes.
+Messages from some of the 170+ members are posted (in English only) in digest form at the end of each day.
+The Hounds is hosted by the University of Edinburgh.
+The current Listmaster is Alexander Braun.

 I Hear of Sherlock Everywhere is a podcast and website devoted to Sherlock Holmes news and popular culture.
 Its first episode was released in 2007, and it has more than ten thousand followers on Twitter as of 2020.
 The podcast features interviews and reviews, and episodes are currently released twice a month.
 There are 196 episodes as of July 2020.
 People who have been interviewed on the podcast include Bert Coules, Laurie R. King, Leslie S. Klinger, and many others.
 The team behind I Hear of Sherlock Everywhere launched a separate podcast titled Sherlock Holmes: Trifles in 2017.
 Trifles is a shorter, weekly podcast presenting discussions about the original Sherlock Holmes stories, and has 187 episodes as of July 2020.

 The Baker Street Babes are an all-female Sherlockian group who host a podcast that started in 2011.
 The podcast has 88 episodes as of July 2020, and features interviews and discussions.
 The group consists of 11 members, and has more than forty thousand followers on Twitter as of July 2020.